whatphilipcodes/inter/README.md

 # Dev Env Setup

 - Install Cuda as described above
-- create a file called '.env.development.local' in the root directory of the project and add the following:
+- Create a file called '.env.development.local' in the root directory of the project and add the following:

 ```shell
 GITHUB_TOKEN=pasteyourtokenhereforautorelease